There were a lot of things I was expecting, when I started this new YouTube project.

 Listen to this song:

-PRETEND you’re a fifteen year old girl.
+PRETEND you’re a fourteen year old girl.
 You have successful, but fearful parents who tend to be on the overprotective side.
 So naturally you’re scared too.

 You like boys, but feel incompetent at getting one who’s interesting, and “up for the job” so to speak.